-In 2017-18, the Peel District School Board grew in many innovative and exciting ways.
-We welcomed a new director of education, grew to over 155,000 students, and opened two new schools.
-Together, staff, students, families and community members made progress in all goal areas of our strategic Plan for Student Success to inspire success, confidence and success in each student.
+In 2018-19, the Peel District School Board grew in many innovative and exciting ways.
+We engaged with staff, families and communities, supported over 155,000 students, and through our board’s strategic plan, the Plan for Student Success, continued in our mission to achieve student success and well-being.
+Together, we made progress in all goal areas to inspire success, confidence and success in each student.

 For an accessible version of this information, please contact firstname.lastname@example.org.

 View highlights from each of the Plan for Student Success goals by clicking on the goals below and exploring the projects and initiatives listed.